circleci/circleci-docs/jekyll/_cci2/certificates.md

 4. You'll be instructed to add a DNS TXT record.

+5. After the record is successfully generated, save `fullchain.pem` and `privkey.pem` locally.

 If you're using Route 53 for your DNS records, adding a TXT record is straightforward.
 When you're creating a new record set, be sure to select type -> TXT and provide the appropriate value enclosed in quotes.

-5. After the record is successfully generated, run `fullchain.pem` and `privkey.pem` in the Replicated console.

-Because you generated the certificate and private keys *on* the services box, you need to specify the Server path pointing to the cert/private key.
+### Using Self-Signed Certificates

+Because the ELB does not require a _current_ certificate, you may choose to generate a self-signed certificate with an arbritatry duration.

+1. Generate the certificate and key using openssl command `openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 1 -out certificate.pem`

+2. Provide the appropriate information to the prompts.  **NOTE:** The Common Name provided must match the host configured in CircleCI.

+3. Save the certificate.pem and key.pem file locally.

+### Adding the certificate to CircleCI Server

+Once you have a valid certificate and key file in pem format, you must upload it to CircleCI Server.

-6. To do so, navigate to `hostname:8800/console/settings`.
+1. To do so, navigate to `hostname:8800/console/settings`.

+2. Under "Privacy" section, check the box for "SSL only (Recommened)"

-7. Under "TLS Key & Cert", specify the path pointing to your newly generated certificate and key.
+3. Upload your newly generated certificate and key.

+4. Click "Verify TLS Settings" to ensure everything is working.

+5. Click "Save" at the bottom of the settings page and restart when prompted.

-### References
+## References

 Reference: https://letsencrypt.readthedocs.io/en/latest/using.html#manual

-### Troubleshooting
+## Troubleshooting

 Ensure the hostname is properly configured in the Replicated/management console ~ (hostname:8800/settings) **and** that the hostname used matches the DNS records associated with the TLS certificates.